 The Faculty of the History program seeks to prepare students for citizenship and leadership in the community.
-The general objectives are to gain an understanding of intellectual traditions in the humanities, to develop objectivity and the comparative point of view, to make inquiry into current problems of society and the individual, and to provide a further inquiry and study in the areas of research, social service, government service, and the professions.
 This Faculty also seeks to develop its programs to serve community needs in the areas of social and economic development, history, culture, and social problems.